deegrams221/deegrams221/README.md

 Skills Include: HTML | CSS | JavaScript | React | Python | React Native

-🔭 I’m currently working on freelance projects
+🔭 Currently working on freelance projects and looking for a full time web dev job

-🌱 I’m currently learning Android development

 📫 How to reach me: deegrams221@gmail.com